rubeun/react-exercises/would-you-rather/README.md

 * Download all files
 * Go into directory
-* Run by 'install npm'
+* Install by 'npm install'
 * Launch by 'npm start'

 ## Data